ivconsult/eNeg-CultureApp/README.md

 ## Description

+CultureApp supports the user in understanding his counterpart.
+The user is advised concerning characteristics of his counterpart based on cultural and demographic studies.
+The characteristics are defined in the dimensions Power distance, Individualism vs. Collectivism, Masculinity vs. Feminity, Uncertainty avoidance, Long-term vs. Short-term orientation und Indulgence vs. Restraint.

 CultureApp is a silverlight web based platform with desktop add-on extension, MVVM framework applied with n-tier layers.

 * RIA Services